egonSchiele/contracts.ruby/README.markdown

 end
 ```

 The `Or` contract takes a sequence of contracts, and passes if any of them pass.
+It uses `Contract.valid?`, which returns a array of [result, data], where result is a boolean and data is a hash.
+The values in data are listed in [Failure and Success Callbacks](#failure-and-success-callbacks).

 This class inherits from `CallableClass`, which allows us to use `[]` when using the class: